Hassan-mehsen/Connected-Sensor/README_ENG.md

 For a detailed guide on the sensor and the project, please refer to the `Guide_Prise_en_Main.pdf` document located in the `documentation` folder.
 A video demonstration of the project is also available in the `Video` directory (file `Demo.mp4`).

+Note: Git does not natively support the MP4 format.
+The video file Demo.mp4 is included for reference but cannot be viewed directly from the repository.
+You will need to download the file to watch the demonstration.
+The video can be found in the Video directory.

 ## Gantt Chart:
 The Gantt chart outlining the project schedule is available in the `gantt.pdf` file located in the `documentation` folder.